Mayeu/mayeu.me/_posts/2018-09-24-cleaning-unused-docker-data.md

 *Warning: read the full article before typing commands you may regret.*

-If you are a docker user (may it be in production or on your development machine), you may have accumulated quite a bit of now useless data.
-There are some existing tools to clean your daemon of unused images and containers (like [docker-gc]), but since the [docker API 1.25][api-125] docker has an easy to use `prune` command that could me good enough for you.
+If you are a docker user (may it be in production or on your development machine), you may have accumulated quite a bit of useless data by now.
+There are existing tools to clean your daemon of unused images and containers (like [docker-gc]), but since the [docker API 1.25][api-125] there is an easy to use `prune` command that could be good enough for you.

 Basic usage is pretty simple: